 The QMS consists of Policies, Procedures, templates, tools and guidelines.
 The policies and procedures are largely inviolate and must not be deviated from, except with utmost deliberation.
 The guidelines are suggestive and explanatory in nature and do not mandate compliance.
 However, almost all tools and templates are tailorable, i.e. suitable substitutes may be selected and used based on the project’s requirements and considerations.

-A most notable exception is the Planning Template, which is mandatory.
-The components of the same may, however, be added/not used/amended with due approvals.

 The PEG will carefully consider the desired tailorings with respect to the impact on the project’s processes and its rationale.
 The PEG shall also collect the data with regards to the applied for tailorings and provision the most frequent/pertinent, for incorporation in the QMS.
 Project Audits will ensure that no unapplied-and-unapproved tailorings are used in the respective projects.